 SWARMs is an industry-led project, where large technology companies collaborate with SMEs specialized in the subsea, robotics and communication sectors, and universities together with research institutions ensure that the state-of-the-art innovations in these domains will rapidly make their way into market.
 This process counts with the perspectives and expectations of two industrial end-users, which are also part of the consortium.

-SWARMs Early Trials - Gran Canaria - September 2016
+SWARMs Early Trials at Gran Canaria have started!

 - ECSEL Project Number: